 All little children I know are obsessed with Band-Aids (I know I was), so this is not particular to her.
 And she was doing this long before the poo incident, so I wouldn’t say it is directly related.
 But there must be something about this age and a desperate need to patch up boo-boos, both physical and emotional.
 Lord knows many of the “injuries” that I cover with Band-Aids are not visible.
 In fact, just this morning Sasha demanded that I put a round Band-Aid on the bottom of her foot, only to demand just as urgently two minutes later, “What is this on my foot?!”

 One of the coolest new developments is that Sasha has been using her St. Patrick’s Day beads to create things.
-A dinosaur, Daddy’s face—here we have a whale.
+A dinosaur, Daddy’s face.
+A whale.

 I’m never sure if Sasha starts out thinking, “I’m going to make a whale out of this necklace,” or if she just lays the necklace down and discovers that it looks like something.
 Maybe a little of both.
 I have not yet started encouraging her to think abstractly like this, though we have been reading Eric Carle’s Little Cloud a lot recently, so maybe that began to open her mind in that way.
 This makes me wonder if her imagination ran wild when she saw the giant poo that came from within her own tiny body.
 What she imagined it could’ve been I can only guess.
 But the social worker I consulted had some ideas about what it might have represented to Sasha and as I said I will report on that soon.